Sen. Mark Kelly says Biden impeachment talks are 'a distraction and a waste of time'

 You mean doing two things at once?
 Have you seen Congress do that historically?
 I've been in the United States Senate now for two-and-a-half years.
 And I got to say, not speaking for the House, but for the Senate, I've never seen an organization with rules that make it really difficult to get things done.
 I spent 15 years at NASA flying the space shuttle.
 If NASA had the rules of the United States Senate, the rocket ship would never leave the launch pad.

-On Senator Tommy Tuberville (R-AL) freezing promotions for hundreds of generals and admirals because he opposes the military's reimbursement for travel by military personnel seeking reproductive care, including abortions
+On Senator Tommy Tuberville (R-AL) freezing promotions for hundreds of generals and admirals because he opposes travel reimbursement for military personnel seeking reproductive care, including abortions, and why Sen. Kelly doesn't want to confirm individual promotions by a floor vote instead

 On how this gets resolved